 COVID-19 Pandemic Update.
 In March 2020, the World Health Organization declared the outbreak of the novel coronavirus as a pandemic ("COVID-19").
 Although COVID-19 continues to spread throughout the U.S. and the world, vaccines designed to inhibit the severity and the spread of COVID-19 are now being distributed.
-As a result, the number of newly reported cases has declined in the U.S. from levels seen in late 2020 and early 2021, though new variants have resulted in a reversal of these trends in recent weeks.
-The new Delta variant of COVID-19, which appears to be the most transmissible variant to date, has begun to spread globally.
+As a result, the number of newly reported cases has declined in the U.S. in recent weeks, though new variants could result in a reversal of these trends.
+For example, the Delta variant of COVID-19 resulted in large increases in the number of COVID-19 cases as it spread globally.
 COVID-19 has resulted in the implementation of significant, government-imposed measures to prevent or reduce its spread, including travel restrictions, business restrictions, closing of borders, "shelter-in-place" orders and business closures.
 In March 2020, pursuant to state government orders, the Company temporarily closed all of its casino properties.